 Course Design and Development provides an opportunity for faculty to design and develop an online course that is of strategic importance to their department/college.
 The eCampus Center provides expertise in all aspects of online learning.
 The Course Design and Development process give faculty an individualized experience through consultations and just-in-time instruction on design strategies and technologies that faculty can use to build a high-quality online course.

 What Resources Are Provided/Available?

-Accessibility and Copyright Guidance: The Content Accessibility Specialist provides copyright and accessibility expertise to help your course meet applicable university policies and federal guidelines.
+- Accessibility and Copyright Guidance: The Content Accessibility Specialists provide expertise in copyright and accessibility to help your course meet applicable university policies and federal guidelines.
 They can also help you improve the accessibility of your course content.

 When Does It Start?

 Course Design and Development is a 14-week process with start dates that begin every 7-weeks, near the beginning and midpoint of each semester.